shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 Apply to another few dozen jobs, armed with the knowledge that if I focus on dev tool companies and keep broadcasting my 3-5 top strengths, at some point it will work out.
 It might take longer in this market than I’d like.

-I hope this was helpful, and I’d love to hear other’s experiences too!

 ## What are my superpowers?
 Since I'm arguing that broadcasting your 3-5 top strengths is the way to find a good fit, here are mine:
-1. I'm Dr. Design.
-I diagnose user's needs and problems, through research, and prescribe solutions.
-When I truly understand the root need or problem, the solution usually becomes obvious.
+1. *I'm Dr. Design.* I'm truly interested in understanding user's needs and problems, through research, and "diagnosing" the problems so I can prescribe solutions.
-2. I'm MVP-obsessed.
-I'm ferociously committed to shipping MVPs because I love seeing results and solving user problems as fast as possible :)
+2. *I'm MVP-obsessed.* I'm ferociously committed to shipping MVPs because I love seeing results and solving user problems as fast as possible.
+I've found that exploring multiple design options, early on, prevents my teams from spending too long designing something too big.
-3. I anticipate coworker's questions and needs.
-My Figma files and written documents are easy for anyone to navigate and understand.
+3. *My Figma files are tidy* & easy to use.
 They have decision logs about why we made certain design decisions.
-The layers are labelled and there are no unused layers.
-I'm great at autolayout, which has made me a faster designer.
-I produce design specs that include a hypotheses, how we will test it, and competitor analyses.
+The layers are labelled.
+There are no unused layers.
+4. *I'm a concise writer.* I produce design specs that include a hypotheses, how we will test it, and competitor analyses.
 I write 1-page UX Research summaries and meeting agendas with clear objectives.
-4.
-5. I'm courageous about resolving alignment issues in one-on-one conversations. learning from qualitative and quantitative data to iterate on designs
+I give 5 minute presentations with clear takeaways.
+5. I *minimize confusion and misalignment* by facilitating shared knowledge.
+I invite my teammates to usability tests, sketching exercises, and design feedback sessions.
+For lingering misalignment issues that I notice, I set up one-on-one conversations.

 Email me at shannon.soper@gmail.com or on [LinkedIn](https://www.linkedin.com/in/shannonsoper/) if you want to connect!
-And just because I'm focusing on applying to dev tool companies, I'm very open to other industries if people reach out to me.
+And just because I'm focusing on applying to dev tool companies, that's just to make my job hunt more efficient.
+I'm also interested in other industries and I'm very open if people reach out to me!